bytedance/sonic/README.md

     err := sonic.Pretouch(reflect.TypeOf(v), option.WithCompileRecursiveDepth(depth))
 ```
 ### Accelerate `json.RawMessage\json.Marshaler\encoding.TextMarshaler`
-To ensure data security, sonic.Encoder validates and escapes JSON values from these interfaces by default, which may degrades performance much if the most of your data is in form of them.
+To ensure data security, sonic.Encoder validates and escapes JSON values from these interfaces by default, which may degrade performance much if most of your data is in form of them.
 We provide two options `encoder.NoCompactMarshaler` (for `json.RawMessage\json.Marshaler`) and `encoder.NoQuoteTextMarshaler` (for `encoding.TextMarshaler`) to avoid validating and escaping operations, which means you **MUST** ensure the validity of JSON values from these interfaces by your own.

 ### Pass string or []byte?
 For alignment to `encoding/json`, we provide API to pass `[]byte` as an argument, but the string-to-bytes copy is conducted at the same time considering safety, which may lose performance when origin JSON is huge.
 Therefore, you can use `UnmarshalString` and `GetFromString` to pass a string, as long as your origin data is a string or **nocopy-cast** is safe for your []byte.